-An employee interested in a transfer should submit a Transfer Request Form, which is available each year on the PCS website.
-The employee's transfer request will be available to all appropriate supervisors/principals for consideration as positions become available.
+An employee interested in a transfer should submit a Transfer Request Form, which is available each spring during a specific period of time on the PCS website and sent out through system-wide emails.
+The employee's transfer request will be available to all appropriate supervisors/ principals for consideration as positions become available until the transfer window closes in June.
 The Superintendent or designee may initiate transfers in instances where the best interests of students, employees, and/or the school system dictate the transfer.